 Required/Optional: Required

-Contents: This extension MUST contain at least one entry.
-Each entry MUST be either a dNSName containing the Fully-Qualified Domain Name or an iPAddress containing the IP address of a server.
-The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate.
+Contents: This extension MUST contain at least one entry that is either a Fully-Qualified Domain Name or Public IP Address.
+Each subjectAltName entry MUST be a Domain Name or IP Address.
+The CA MUST confirm the Applicant’s control of each dNSName or Public IP Address entry in accordance with Section 11.1.

-Wildcard FQDNs are permitted.
+SubjectAltName entries MAY include domain Names containing wildcard characters.

+A Certificate MUST contain Subject Identity Information verified in accordance with Section 9.2.4 if any subjectAltName entry is:

+a Public IP Address,

+a Domain Name containing a Root Domain Name which is different from the Root Domain Name of any other Domain Name included within the subjectAltName extension, or

+a Reserved IP Address or Internal Server Name.

+If all subjectAltName entries contain the same Root Domain Name, the CA MAY omit the Subject Identity Information.
+For example, the entries of:- www.domain.com, domain.com, example.domain.com, *.level.domain.com all contain the same Root Domain Name and a corresponding certificate MAY omit the Subject Identity Information.
+However, adding domain.co.uk will cause the certificate to include multiple Root Domains and require inclusion of Subject Identity Information.

-As of the Effective Date of these Requirements, prior to the issuance of a Certificate with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Server Name, the CA SHALL notify the Applicant that the use of such Certificates has been deprecated by the CA / Browser Forum and that the practice will be eliminated by October 2016.
-Also as of the Effective Date, the CA SHALL NOT issue a certificate with an Expiry Date later than 1 November 2015 with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Server Name.
-Effective 1 October 2016, CAs SHALL revoke all unexpired Certificates whose subjectAlternativeName extension or Subject commonName field contains a Reserved IP Address or Internal Server Name.
+Prior to issuing a Certificate containing an Internal Server Name or Reserved IP Address, the CA SHALL notify the Applicant that the use of such Certificates has been deprecated by the CA / Browser Forum and that the practice will be eliminated by October 2016.
+As of the Effective Date, the CA SHALL NOT issue a certificate with an Expiry Date later than 1 November 2015 if the subjectAlternativeName contains a Reserved IP Address or Internal Server Name.
+Effective 1 October 2016, CAs SHALL revoke all unexpired Certificates whose subjectAlternativeName extension or Subject commonName field contains a Reserved IP Address or Internal Server Name..

 Subject Common Name Field